See a Doctor Within 15 Minutes

 Exercise is an incredibly potent medicine which:

-While there is no exact formula for the best exercise for older people, there are many great benefits to discuss and options to achieve each one.
+While there is no exact formula for the best exercise for older people, there are many great benefits to discuss and options to achieve each.
 In short, physical activity is essential for seniors to stay healthy and maintain their independence as they age.

 Senior Friends Exercising Together